Las JeziorkowskiVillage of Jeziorko, Borough of Piątnica, Łomża District, Podlaskie Voivodship

 Jan S.: “After arriving in the Jeziorkowski forest we received an order from a military policeman to bury the bodies of people who had been shot.
 The bodies were located in a ditch. […] The ditch was about 5 metres long and about 3 metres wide and about 2.5 metres deep.
 As I later found out, the murdered people were elders from the village of Pieńki and Jews from the hospital in Łomża.”

 Agnieszka M.: “At the time when Jews were in the ghetto in Łomża I saw a lorry driving through our village of Jeziorko towards Jedwabne and Łomża.
-In it there were Jews in pajamas and dressing gowns.
-From their looks I recognised that they were Jews.
+There were Jews in pajamas and dressing gowns.
+From their appearance I recognised that they were Jews.
 Later on, I heard they were Jews from the hospital in Łomża.”
 (S92/04 Zk vol. II p.
 230)

-Władysław W.: “They also murdered about 40-50 elders from the care home in Pieńki Borowe and also old and sick Jews from Łomża.”
+Władysław W.: “They also murdered about 40-50 elders from the social walfare home in Pieńki Borowe and also some old and sick Jews from Łomża.”
 (S92/04 Zk vol.I p.
 10)

 Much like in other places of mass murders, also in the Jeziorkowski forest destruction of evidence took place, i.e. burning of the remains of murdered people.